Posted by Gary Mackley-Smith on June 9, 2017

 With the results in from the 8 June poll, there is uncertainty over the political landscape.
 A party requires 326 seats in Parliament to have an overall majority.
 With results giving the Conservative Party 318 seats, they are forming an informal alliance with the Democratic Unionist Party (DUP), who have 10 seats, to form a government with effectively 328 seats - a slim majority of 2.

-And with Sinn Féin’s 7 MPs who never take up their seats in Parliament, the government has a slightly bigger majority of 9.
+And with Sinn Féin's 7 MPs who never take up their seats in Parliament, and Speaker John Bercow and his three deputies (two of whom are Labour MPs) do not take part in votes, the government has a slightly bigger majority of 13.

 But future by-elections could easily erode this number.
 Indeed, whether this minority government can be sustained for more than a couple of years, only time will tell.
 There was a minority government in place in 1974 which lasted only 8 months.
 There could certainly be a change of Prime Minister this year.